Best and worst case permutations for random online domination of the path: A Study of

+\begin{proof} If the center is revealed first, every vertex is dominated; otherwise, the center will not be included in the dominating set.
+Since the remaining vertices form a path, the result follows. \end{proof}

-Now consider $\star_n$, the star graph with $n$ leaves.
+Other families of graphs are similarly easy to analyze.
+Consider $\star_n$, the star graph with $n$ leaves.
 If a leaf is revealed first, then every other leaf must be in the dominating set, and if the center is revealed first, it dominates every other vertex, so

-For the wheel graph with $n$ spokes, $H_n$, the situation is similar.
-If the center is revealed first, every vertex is dominated; otherwise, the center will not be included in the dominating set.
-Since the remaining vertices form a path, we conclude

-For the complete multipartite graph with partitions of size $p_i$, note that once one vertex is placed into the dominating set, all vertices outside that block of the partition are dominated and thus will never be in the dominating set.
+For $K_{\{p_i\}}$ the complete multipartite graph with partitions of size $p_i$, note that once one vertex is placed into the dominating set, all vertices outside that block of the partition are dominated and thus will never be in the dominating set.
 Thus the remaining vertices in the partition must be added to a dominating set.
-Thus to find $\gamma_o(K_{p_i})$, we simply weight by the size of each partition, and so
+Thus to find $\gamma_o(K_{\{p_i\}})$, we simply weight by the size of each partition, and so

 \begin{rem} Note that we can obtain a lower bound on these quantities by applying the Caro-Wei bound \cite{caro1979,wei1981}, which applies to a general graph $G$.
 Let $\pi$ be a permutation of the vertices of $G$ taken uniformly at random, which gives the sequence in which the vertices are revealed.
 For $v\in V$ define $d^+(v)$ to be the number neighbors of $v$ appearing after $v$ in $\pi$.
 Clearly we have that $d^+(v)$ is uniformly distributed on $\{0,...,d(v)\}$.
 Hence by linearity of expectations the expected number of vertices such that $d^+(v)=d(v)$ is $C=\sum_{v\in V}1/(1+d(v))$.
 Vertices with $d^+(v)=d(v)$ are included in our dominating set, hence $C$ is a lower bound on $\gamma_0(G)$.
 This gives the bound $\gamma_0(P_n)\ge (n+1)/3$ for the path. \end{rem}